BlueCalculator/Speedy-Giraffe/README.md

 # Speedy-Giraffe
 A video controller that manipulates the speed of videos.
-On YouTube advisements, it will increase the speed by 16x (highest amount of fast-forwarding) to quickly skip ads automatically.
+Now on YouTube, the controller will set the video content time to video duration skipping the ad completely.
+This is faster and more effective than increasing video speed by 16x as before.

 # USE

 To add to your Chrome you will need to enable developer mode for extensions and load the folder in "load Unpacked."

-I'll add more and better fetures later.
+I'll add more and better features later.